Tomoko-hub/gambitChallengeFrontEnd/README.md

 I noticed login/register doesn't work well, I will figure it out.
 (-> after decoded JWT it does not work with my localmachine.
 Shall I change another way??)

+Error Description:
+Unable to log in and register

+Causes:
+Failed to issue token?

+Solution:
+1) Need to authenticate and store tokens individually?
+2) Change the authentication method.